top of page

 LINK

-• In this context, the Ministry of Environment and Natural Resources (MARN) has prepared the National Plan for the Integrated Management of Water Resources, with emphasis on priority areas (PNGIRH).
-The PNGIRH, as a management instrument, proposes technical and socially viable, for each of the hydrographic regions of the country that in turn respond to the main problems identified
+• In this context, the Ministry of Environment and Natural Resources (MARN) has developed the National Plan for Integrated Water Resource Management, with emphasis on priority areas (PNGIRH).
+The PNGIRH, as a management instrument, proposes technically and socially viable measures for each of the country's hydrographic regions, which in turn respond to the main problems identified.

 LINK

-• Build a cross-border, participatory and transparent territorial development model of the Trifinio region, with the active involvement of communities, local national and regional actors, that allows economic, social, environmental development and the preservation of the water wealth and biodiversity of its ecosystems.
+• Build a participatory and transparent cross-border territorial development model for the Trifinio region, with the active involvement of communities and local, national, and regional actors, that allows for economic, social, and environmental development and the preservation of the water wealth and biodiversity of its ecosystems.

 LINK

-• Respond to the need to have a guideline for the medium and long term, which articulates and integrates the public and private actors involved in irrigation and drainage, helping to promote the modernization of the existing irrigated areas and the expansion of the surface under irrigation by investing in new areas.
+• It responds to the need for medium- and long-term guidelines to guide, coordinate, and integrate public and private actors involved in irrigation and drainage, helping to promote the modernization of existing irrigated areas and the expansion of the area under irrigation through investment in new areas.

 LINK